oat-sa/taohub-articles/forge/QTI/qti-creator.md

 Important notice: by using this method, the event listener will have the same lifespan as the current state.
 If you bind an event in the *answer* state, it will still be active in a substate like *correct* or *mode*.<br/>

-When you leave the answer state (say, you are goind to the *question* mode again), the listener will be automatically remove.
+When you leave the answer state (say, you are going to the *question* mode again), the listener will be automatically remove.

 An example can be found in qtiCreator/widgets/interactions/states/Answer.js: